Yurii-Shpak/Python-Core-G4/README.md

 'Personal Helper' communicates with a user through console commands.
 You can view them using command 'hlp me' inside the bot or in the 'help.txt' file that is included into the package.

+IMPORTANT!
+Delimiter symbol inside of all the commands is SPACE.

+The bot uses Prompt Toolkit package that propose a list of commands by the first letters typed in the command line.